bear-metal-apps/beariscope/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug or issue with the application
+about: Report a bug or issue with Beariscope
-title: "[Bug]: "
+title: ""
 labels: bug
 assignees: ''
 ---